rosanajosepha/online-shopping-platform/README.md

 ## 🚀 How to Run

-1. Open the folder (`CEN4021`) in **VS Code**
-2. Use Live Server extension or right-click → “Open with Live Server”
+1. Use Live Server extension or right-click → “Open with Live Server”
-3. Open `cart.html` or `billing.html` to view the pages
+2. Open `cart.html` or `billing.html` to view the pages

 ---

 ## 🧠 Notes

 - No real payment integrations are active — all buttons link to their official homepages
-- Product images are placeholders — swap in your real pics in the HTML
-- Fully responsive styling and hover effects can be added later!
+- Fully responsive styling with hover effects

 ---

 ## ✨ Credits

-- HTML/CSS/JS by [Your Name] & Groupmates
+- HTML/CSS/JS by Dorreen Vahidiazar, Rosana Josepha, Mariana Cusguen
-- Styling help + layout structure: ChatGPT (aka the code fairy 🧚‍♀️)